Arts @ a glance

 UTP Stage II: Arts

-Entry to second year: the University of Manitoba
+Your direct pathway to the University of Manitoba

 Bachelor of Arts